masuta16/RaizenChallenge/README.md

 https://dados.gov.br/dataset/vendas-de-derivados-de-petroleo-e-biocombustiveis

-One thing who were missing was the metadata too, but here is:
+The metadata was missed too, but here is:

 Metadata 1 has petroleum derivates by UF and products: https://www.gov.br/anp/pt-br/centrais-de-conteudo/dados-abertos/arquivos/vdpb/vendas-derivados-petroleo-e-etanol/metadados-vendas-derivados-petroleo-etanol.pdf